+Project Report

+THE DEMENTIA RESEARCH ADVISORY TEAM

+Foreword

-Project Report The Dementia Research Advisory Team Foreword The publication of this report represents a significant leap forward in the work of the Dementia Research Advisory Team (DRAT).
+The publication of this report represents a significant leap forward in the work of the Dementia Research Advisory Team (DRAT).
 By leading their own research project, DRAT members have demonstrated the power of PPI-led research to explore meaningful topics with the potential to yield real, tangible outcomes.
 This project exemplifies how solutions led by those most affected by dementia can improve quality of life, care, and policy.

 The Alzheimer Society of Ireland (ASI) is committed to advancing PPI through the DRAT, ensuring that dementia research in Ireland is relevant, engaging, and impactful for people living with dementia and their caregivers.
 This is a key objective of The ASI's Research Strategy and central to this mission is the provision of authentic leadership opportunities for PPI Contributors, supporting them to lead and shape research that directly addresses their needs and experiences.

-When I joined The ASI in 2019, one of my first responsibilities was to begin The ASI's Research Public and Patient Involvement (PPI) initiative.
+When I joined The ASI in 2019, one of my first responsibilities was to set up The ASI's Research Public and Patient Involvement (PPI) initiative.
 The ASI, as a grassroots organisation, has always been deeply rooted in the lived experience of dementia, and advocacy groups like the Irish Dementia Working Group (IDWG) and Dementia Carers Campaign Network (DCCN) have consistently shaped and strengthened its work.
-Recognising the importance of formalising ASI's commitment to PPI in research, the DRAT was established.
+Recognising the importance of formalising The ASI's commitment to PPI in research, the DRAT was established.
 This new endeavour built on the strong foundation laid by the IDWG and DCCN, creating a structured platform for people affected by dementia to influence research in a PPI capacity.

 Since then, it has been truly inspiring to watch the DRAT grow from strength to strength.
-Its progress is a testament to the dedication, patience, trust, creativity, and unwavering commitment of the members, both past and present.
+The groups progress is a testament to the dedication, patience, trust, creativity, and unwavering commitment of the members, both past and present.
 This achievement is also a tribute to the exceptional guidance and work of ASI Research Project Officer, Cíara O'Reilly, over the past three years.

 My sincere congratulations to every member of the DRAT for this remarkable achievement.
 I look forward to witnessing the continued evolution of the group's work and the wonderful achievements of its members.

-Dr. Laura O'Philbin, Research & Policy Manager The Alzheimer Society of Ireland Lawa Partu Who are the Dementia Research Team?
+Dr. Laura O'Philbin, Research & Policy Manager

+The Alzheimer Society of Ireland

+Laura Preton

+Table of Contents

+Who are the Dementia Research Advisory Team?
+Page 3

+Running Our Own Research Project Page 4

+The Research Cycle Page 7

+Introduction and literature review Page 7

+Data collection Page 8

+Findings and discussion Page 8

+Positive Mission Creep Page 10

+Project Outputs Page 10

+Checklist Page 11

+Dissemination Page 12

+Reflections from Dementia Research Advisory Team Members Page 14

+Brenda Buckley Page 14

+Kevin Quaid Page 15

+Claire Odlum Page 16

+Conclusion Page 17

+Acknowledgements Page 18

+Who are the Dementia Research Team?